amygdala/tensorflow-workshop/workshop_sections/transfer_learning/cloudml/README.md

 Although processing images in this manner can be reasonably expensive, each image can be processed independently and in parallel, making this task a great candidate for Cloud Dataflow.

+**Important:** If you have not already, makes sure to follow [these instructions](https://github.com/amygdala/tensorflow-workshop/blob/master/TLDR_CLOUD_INSTALL.md#12-enable-the-necessary-apis) to enable the Cloud Dataflow API.

 #### 1.1 Deploy the preprocessing job to Cloud Dataflow

 We need to run preprocessing for both our training and evaluation images.
 We've defined a script, `hugs_preproc.sh`,